gbbns/static.gbbns.co/content/uses.md

 The other chair in my office is the iconic [IKEA POÄNG](http://www.ikea.com/gb/en/products/sofas-armchairs/armchairs/po%C3%A4ng-armchair-birch-veneer-finnsta-grey-spr-59090452/) this is my 'go-to' for relaxing/reading/playing video games.

 ## Other gear

+### Tech
+Due to the fact that I have a 4hr commute (~2hrs each way) I like to keep a charge on me all the time, enter the [Anker PowerCore 20100](https://www.amazon.co.uk/Anker-PowerCore-20100-Capacity-Technology-Black/dp/B00VJSGT2A) it suits my requirements to the ground, gives me numerous charges for my various devices and weighs pretty much nothing.

+Keeping on the commute subject, I try to dip into reading when I can-or when I get motivated- so the obvious choice, aside from physical books, was to get an [Amazon Kindle Paperwhite](https://www.amazon.co.uk/Amazon-Kindle-Paperwhite-6-Inch-4GB-E-Reader/dp/B00QJDO0QC/ref=sr_1_1?s=electronics&ie=UTF8&qid=1505463193&sr=1-1&keywords=kindle+paperwhite)

 ### Stationery
 Currently rocking the [Nock Brasstown](http://nockco.com/cases/brasstown) pencil case.
 It's amazing.
 It wasn't cheap -- as I had to get it imported, then had to pay import duty on it :( -- but it's totally worth it, and always gets noticed.